 Say Goodbye to the Envelopes: The Case for Pay Per Head Sportsbook Platforms

-If you have seen the movie Silver Linings Playbook, then you know that Robert De Niro plays the role of an old school neighborhood bookie.
+If you have seen the movie Silver Linings Playbook, then you know that Robert De Niro plays the role of an old-school neighborhood bookie.
 He lost his previous job, and his dream is to open up a hoagie shop.
 To get the cash to open the new business, though, he is taking bets from friends and family in the neighborhood.
-It is clear that he did not know the many pay per head benefits when he decided to set up his own shop and run it under the table.
+He did not know the many pay-per-head benefits when he decided to set up his shop and run it under the table.

 On one level, of course, it makes sense.
 At the time when the movie was set, sports gambling was not legal where he lived, and setting up an online sportsbook would have just captured the attention of the local gambling authorities.
 However, the movie shows how much stress the paperwork associated with his sportsbook brought him.
 It didn’t help, of course, that he had a big case of OCD, but there were still a lot of papers to chase.